 - 1. The student must contact the Head Teacher Stage 6, preferably prior to or on the day of the scheduled examination, to inform them the student will not be doing the examination.
-Documentation should be provided no later than the next school day after the AP examination period has finished. - 2.
-The student will report to the HT Stage 6 on the day or the first day they are well/available with the appropriate documentation Illness or Misadventure form and a CTHS Medical Certificate (for illness) OR other appropriate supporting documentation (for a non-medical reason). - 3.
+Documentation should be provided no later than 48 hours after the final date listed as unfit to attend school by the medical practitioner on the medical certificate - 2.
+The student will report to the HT Stage 6 on the day or the first day they are well/available with the appropriate documentation Illness or Misadventure form and a CTHS Medical Certificate (for illness) OR other appropriate supporting documentation (for a non-medical reason) - 3.
 The Head Teacher Stage 6 will issue a rescheduled date and time based on the student's next available free slot within their examination timetable.